 As a Boy Scout leader, I found it very useful to not only use a Camping Checklist for my own planning purposes, but also as a helpful guide to hand out to the boys.
-It is very easy to create a checklist in Excel, so if you need a backpacking or camping checklist, the template below will give you a good head start.
+It is very easy to create a checklist in Excel, so if you need a backpacking or camping checklist, these templates will give you a good head start.
 If you just want to print a generic checklist to use as a guide, you can do that, too.

-The two camping checklists below are PDF files that contain a very general check list of items you might want to consider taking on a short-term camping trip.
+The camping checklist below is a PDF file containing a very general check list of items you might want to consider taking on a short-term camping trip.
 I compiled the list from the suggestions in the Boy Scout Handbook and Varsity Scout Guidebook as well as the various camping trips I've gone on.
-I don't guarantee that everything you'll need is included in these lists.
+I don't guarantee that everything you'll need is included in the list.

 - Camping Checklist (.pdf)